niu-gdo/game-developers-library/docs/tutorials/unity-tutorials/first-step-series/unity-runner-1.md

 }
 ```

+???+ abstract
     The `UnityEngine.SceneManagement` allows us access to the `SceneManager`, which enables usage of the `SceneManager` which can load scenes.
 In the `ResetLevel` method, we simply tell it to load the *Main* scene, which will essentially reload the level from scratch.

     The `QuitGame` method does exactly that- closes the application with an exit code of 0 (An OK status code).

     Both of those methods are invoked by a Input Action response method `OnReset` or `OnQuit`.
 Note that you could just execute those two calls in the Input Action response bodies themselves, but it is usually better practice to just have them call methods instead.

 If you enter Play Mode, you can now use *Space* to reset the level. **Quitting will not work in Play Mode**, however!